addr2data/webinar-01/README.rst

 	+ Elastic IP addresses are allocated to your AWS account.
 Public IPv4 addresses are not.

 	+ Elastic IP addresses are yours until you release them.
-Public IPv4 addresses are released back to AWS as soon as you stop using them.
+Public IPv4 addresses are released back to AWS after use.

 	+ Elastic IP addresses are allocated and associated though the console, awscli or EC2 API.
-Public IPv4 addresses are allocated and associated automatically when **Auto-assign IPv4** is set at the Instance or Subnet level.
+Public IPv4 addresses are associated automatically at Instance Launch, when **Auto-assign IPv4** is set at the Instance or Subnet level.

+    + Cannot have more than one network interface

 	+ Elastic IP addresses can be disassociated from one resource, and then associated with a different resource.
-Public IPv4 addresses can not.
+Public IPv4 addresses cannot.

 Quotas
 ~~~~~~